anabenlop/BergmannRule/README.md

 Henry, E., Santini, L., Huijbregts, M. A. J., Benítez-López, A. Unveiling the environmental drivers of intraspecific body size variation in terrestrial vertebrates.
 Global Ecology and Biogeography

-The data used for this study are available at https://dx.doi.org/10.6084/m9.figshare.17042993 and in this GitHub repository.
+The data used for this study are available at https://dx.doi.org/10.6084/m9.figshare.17042993 and in this GitHub repository (https://github.com/anabenlop/BergmannRule/).

 The main dataset is stored in the file: BergmannsRule_data_forCorrelations_20211114.rds.
 This dataset contains the raw data downloaded from VertNet and the data pulled from the literature.